Auditable Unit-Aware Thresholds in Symbolic Regression via Logistic-Gated Operators

 \subsection{Clinical and engineering impact: from numbers to rules}

-Because LGO thresholds are explicitly mapped to natural units, audit becomes an arithmetic operation: compare a recovered cut-point to its guideline anchor and read off the deviation.
-In ICU, clinicians can verify that MAP = 63.7\,mmHg and lactate = 1.89\,mmol/L are sensible escalation gates; in NHANES, SBP at 128.3\,mmHg, HDL at 39.65\,mg/dL, and waist circumference at 93.94\,cm align with cardiometabolic anchors, while fasting glucose around 85.5\,mg/dL surfaces an {earlier} turning point suitable for screening rather than diagnosis.
-This alignment supports clinical review, protocol integration, and post-deployment monitoring, and it translates model outputs into unit-aware rules that stakeholders can directly discuss \citep{Topol2019, Wiens2019}.
+Because LGO thresholds are explicitly mapped to natural units, audit becomes an arithmetic operation: compare a recovered cut‑point to its guideline anchor and read off the deviation.
+In ICU, clinicians can verify that MAP $\approx 70$\,mmHg and lactate around the 2–5\,mmol/L range are sensible escalation gates; in NHANES, systolic blood pressure near 130\,mmHg, HDL around 40\,mg/dL, and waist circumference in the low‑90\,cm range align with cardiometabolic anchors, while fasting glucose around 90–100\,mg/dL often surfaces an earlier turning point suitable for screening rather than diagnosis.
+This alignment supports clinical review, protocol integration, and post‑deployment monitoring, and it translates model outputs into unit‑aware rules that stakeholders can directly discuss~\citep{Topol2019, Wiens2019}.

 From an engineering standpoint, gates formalize operating envelopes.
 A symbolic form like $f(x)\,\sigma(a(f(x)-b))$ exposes both the algebra and the trip point $b$, so teams can wire dashboards, alarms, and acceptance tests directly to the recovered threshold in physical units.
-When guidance evolves (e.g., hypertension tiers), the same audit can be re-run by updating anchors; deviations then quantify how far the data-driven rule drifts from the new consensus.
-In this sense, LGO operationalizes a governance-ready loop: readable equations, unit-aware thresholds, and low-friction re-audits as standards change.
+When guidance evolves (e.g., hypertension tiers), the same audit can be re‑run by updating anchors; deviations then quantify how far the data‑driven rule drifts from the new consensus.
+In this sense, LGO operationalizes a governance‑ready loop: readable equations, unit‑aware thresholds, and low‑friction re‑audits as standards change.